RichieRob/PredictionPerpsDocs/docs/LedgerOverview.md

 The ledger uses this second identity to records all exposure in **Back** form.
-When someone a market maker deposits or withdraws **Lay A**, it updates the Back entries for every other position.
+When a market maker deposits or withdraws **Lay A**, it updates the Back entries for every other position.

 ---